 We asked him to confirm our direction of travel and he gave a relaxed smile and pointed us to follow a track (he must have heard this many times before).
-He asked for a couple of cans of coke, which we gave him, and wondered what someone must do for a living so far out into the bush.
+He asked for a couple of cans of soft drink as payment, which we gave him, and as we left him standing there with his gate we wondered what someone must do for a living so far out into the bush.

-Awestruck by the immense scale we charged off again, trying to make as swift progress as possible hurried along by the clock, feeling very small indeed.
-The crusty surface blocked our path once again, which was a layer of dry dirt with soft mud ten centimetres below it.
-The tyres dug up clumps of the stuff flinging it under, around and behind the car.
+Awestruck by the immense scale we charged off again, trying to make as swift progress as possible; hurried along by the clock, feeling very small indeed.
+The crusty surface blocked our path once again, which was a layer of dry dirt with soft mud just below it.
+The tyres dug up clumps of the sticky, muddy stuff flinging it under, around and behind the car.

 A random sign materialises out of the shimmer.
 It is the intersection of tracks leading to Kubu Island and The Adventure Camp.
 It strikes us that not a great many people will ever see this and it may be the most remote roadsign we have come across.
 But it serves to affirm that we are indeed not completely lost.

-Pools of water formed intimidating barriers, causing repeated debate on whether we could traverse them or would have to go around.
-Progress was both frustratingly intermittent and slow as we chased the sun, and simultaneously fantastic in its feeling of remoteness.
+Pools of water formed intimidating barriers, causing repeated debates on whether we could traverse them or would have to go around.
+Progress was frustratingly intermittent and slow as we chased the sun, but also simultaneously fantastic in its feeling of remoteness.

 A trail becomes more apparent as the muddy, flat surfaces thinned out thankfully and we are within ten miles of our destination.
-Out of the blue, a herd of cattle is grazing next to the track, munching on dry grass and we postulate that these could belong to the man at the gate… It also indicates a settlement must be nearby.
+A herd of cattle is suddenly grazing next to the track, munching on dry grass and we postulate that these could belong to the man at the gate… It also indicates a settlement must be nearby.